Knaresborough Zoo: Second owner - Nick Nyoka

-In July 1983, Nyoka was convicted by Harrogate Magistrates Court for Gross indecency with a nine year old boy, for this he was fined £400.
 Nyoka died in 1996 and an obituary for him is listed in Issue 54 of the magazine Tanzanian Affairs.

 Closure

 Knaresborough Zoo closed on 13 January 1986 after facing a series of financial difficulties and also the refusal of a licence to operate by the local council.
 An inspectors’ report in the years before closure rated the zoo as "totally inadequate", points of criticism in the report were the standard of the animal enclosures and the level of hygiene in the zoo.

 On 8 October 1986, nine months after the closure of Knaresborough Zoo the BBC broadcast a documentary called Animal Squad which showed the closure of the zoo and the attempts to rehome the 300 animals that lived there.
 Sid Jenkins, one of the RSPCA inspectors who was put in charge of dispersing the animals wrote up this experience in an autobiography titled Animals Have More Sense which was published by Fontana Press in 1988, two years after the documentary was shown.

 Many of the animals were rehomed in Twycross Zoo, Leicestershire.
 Other animals were taken on by Suffolk Wildlife Park (now known as Africa Alive!).
 On 17 January 1986, four days after the closure of Knaresborough Zoo, Suffolk Wildlife Park put in an appeal to rehouse a lion named Satan, this appeal took 5 months to complete but was successful and on 20 June 1986 Satan arrived in Suffolk.
 The same park also rescued a pair of dingoes from Knaresborough Zoo when it closed.

 Four mammals were not able to be rehomed.
 Two adult bears, a lion and a blind Puma.
 These animals were euthanised before their bodies were carried and placed in a skip.
 The local council disposed of them.